-&lt;sup>11 Amiti and Weinstein (2018) and Khwaja and Mian (2008) do not analyze the granting of loan applications or loan rates given data availability, but just granted credit.
+12 Amiti and Weinstein (2018) and Khwaja and Mian (2008) do not analyze the granting of loan applications or loan rates given data availability, but just granted credit.

-&lt;sup>12 A bank, e.g., Unicredit could change its credit supply due to its capital, size and liquidity (key determinants of the bank lending channel), but also due to its potentially different expectations.
+13 A bank, e.g., Unicredit could change its credit supply due to its capital, size and liquidity (key determinants of the bank lending channel), but also due to its potentially different expectations.
 Therefore, bank factors are more general than the bank lending channel, though in one regression we link the two in this paper.
 Similarly, household factors are more general than the (borrower) balance sheet channel, as in addition to borrower net worth, borrower expectations and preferences may be important.

-&lt;sup>13 For example, Amiti and Weinstein (2018) wrote that their methodology does not let them separate how much of the common shock is due to firm-borrowing vs. bank-lending effects.
+14 For example, Amiti and Weinstein (2018) wrote that their methodology does not let them separate how much of the common shock is due to firm-borrowing vs. bank-lending effects.
 Thus, they can only identify the sum of the two effects.
 That is, their analysis (also Khwaja and Mian (2008)) as well as ours is cross-sectional.